 - Esploro and Alma share the same database and a common administrator user interface.
 When accessing the administrator user interface as an Esploro manager, you see only those areas of the user interface that are relevant to Esploro.
 For general information about the user interface, see The Alma User Interface.

 - Some administration and management tasks you must perform in Esploro are the same as the administration and management tasks that you would perform in Alma.
 For example, to manage an Esploro user, such as a researcher, you must access the Alma user management page.
 See Editing Users and User Management for more information on adding users, changing passwords, and so forth.
 Note that you must have the relevant Alma user roles to perform the activities in these areas of Alma.
 See Alma Administration Tasks Related to Esploro, below, for a list of Esploro-only management tasks that are performed in the Alma areas.

-The Researcher Center
+The Researcher Profiles

 The Research Portal